Destiny Etiko fulfills promise to young fan as she introduces her into Nollywood

 Cubana Chiefpriest gifts Chinenye 200k

-Popular Nigerian movie star, Destiny Etiko, took to social media to reveal that socialite Cubana Chiefpriest decided to show love to her die-hard fan, Chinenye, by gifting her N200,000.
+Legit.ng earlier reported that Destiny Etiko took to social media to reveal that socialite Cubana Chiefpriest decided to show love to her die-hard fan, Chinenye, by gifting her N200,000.

 The famous actress also used the opportunity to reveal that the 17-year-old girl, who had gone viral on social media due to her love for her, was now her adopted daughter.